graphaware/neo4j-framework/tests/README.md

 The second method `public static void assertSubgraph(GraphDatabaseService database, String subgraphCypher)` is used to verify that the graph created by `sameGraphCypher` statement is a subgraph of the graph in the `database`.

+*Note*: It is possible to use this functionality from other languages than Java over REST.
+Take a look at [GraphAware RestTest](https://github.com/graphaware/neo4j-resttest).

 <a name="inttest"/>
 ### Integration Testing